yschaeff/qmk_firmware/keyboards/fingerpunch/README.md

 **Notes:**
 * Pointing device DPI is specified in increments of 1, but is multiplied by 100 when applied.
 So, a DPI of 3 would be 300
 * `FP_POINTING_SCROLLING_THRESHOLD` is used to throttle the speed of scrolling.
 You can slow down the scroll by increasing this value.
 You can speed it up by decreasing this value.
+* If the DPI for scrolling is set high enough, and you move the trackball fast enough, it may result in more movement than the threshold in one report event.
+This will cap the scrolling speed.

 | Setting                                      | Description                                                                                                                 | Default                          |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | -------------------------------- |